 The culprit was data bias.
 The model used the company’s employment history to make its predictions, and because Amazon historically hired mostly men, the data consisted of primarily male applicants.
 As a result, their predictive model extrapolated that maleness was a desired employee criteria.
 The model observed more Jacks and Bills than Susies and Jills, and it assumed HR hired that way on purpose.

-This is an illustration of how data bias can lead to unfavorable outcomes in predictive modeling.
+This is an illustration of how biased data can lead to unfavorable outcomes in predictive modeling.
 Fortunately, there are several ways to reduce the presence of data bias in a predictive model to improve outcomes.
-In fact, predictive modeling helps mitigate data bias when properly applied.
+In fact, predictive modeling helps mitigate it when properly applied.
 Here are 9 ways to prevent data bias in predictive models.

 Types of Data Bias

 Before we dive into how to correct for biases in your data, you should first be aware of the three primary types of data bias:

 Sample Bias: A form of selection bias wherein the data does not accurately reflect the population (example: a model predicts that the Browns are the greatest football team of all time after polling only Clevelanders)